 R-Ladies is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

 This code of conduct applies to all R-Ladies spaces, including meetups, Twitter, Slack, mailing lists, both online and offline.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Founding Members.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Global Leadership Team.

 Some R-Ladies spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.